Contents: Checking functionality ↧ Replacement ↧

 7.11.
 Coolant pump mounting bolts

-12. Remove insulating material from the mating surfaces of the pump and cylinder block.
+12. Remove the insulating material from the mating surfaces of the pump and cylinder block.
 Wipe the mating surfaces with a cloth soaked in acetone.

 13. Apply RTV sealant to both sides of the gasket and place it on the pump.